31 Genomic ranges and ATAC-seq

 Buenrostro et al. provide a detailed protocol for performing ATAC-Seq and quality control of results (Buenrostro et al. 2015).
 Updated and modified protocols that improve on signal-to-noise and reduce input DNA requirements have been described.

-27.2 Informatics overview
+31.3 Informatics overview

 knitr::include_graphics('imgs/bam_shot.png')

-is the text format of the BAM file (called SAM format).
+samtools view is the text representation of a BAM file (called SAM format).
 Bioconductor and many other tools use BAM files for input.
-Note that BAM files also often include an index .bai
+BAM files also often have a companion index .bai file that enables random access into the file, so you can read just one genomic region without reading the whole thing.

-) - start position (integer)
+chr1) - start position (integer)

 - a CIGAR string that describes the alignment in a compact form